The Brockman Scholarship

 Brockman Scholars must remain enrolled full-time in a STEM-based major during their undergraduate studies and complete at least 30 semester credit hours per year at Texas A&M (dual credit, transfer credit, and/or credit by AP exam will count towards this requirement).

-Scholars are required to attend social events, seminars, workshops and meetings organized for the benefit of Brockman Scholars and must also satisfy a range of other academic and non-academic requirements.
+Scholars are required to attend social events, seminars, workshops and meetings organized for the benefit of Brockman Scholars.

 Scholars are also expected to become enthusiastic and fully involved members of the campus community.
 This includes entering actively into the extracurricular life of the University.